Publix moving forward with 16th supermarket in Charleston region

 Food Lion operates 11 stores in the Charleston region and 116 across South Carolina.

-The Charleston Friends of the Library spring book sale is set for Friday and Saturday at the Otranto Regional Library at 2261 Otranto Road in North Charleston.
+The Charleston Friends of the Library spring book sale that was set for Friday and Saturday at the Otranto Regional Library at 2261 Otranto Road in North Charleston has been moved to March 13-14 because of a staff-related issue.

 More than 10,000 books, DVDs and CDs will be available at prices starting at $1 for paperbacks and $4 for hardbacks.